MajorChump/wNano/README.md

 1. Any implementation will be multisig.
 This will prevent one person holding any nano that is wrapped and will require multiple people (Monitors) to work together to mint / redeem wNano.
 2. Monitors will hold part of the multisig key as detailed in the above links for nano and will hold part of a multisig key for BSC.
 Actors will run a monitor that monitors two addresses.
 One on the Nano side and one on the BSC side.
-4. A BSC user will sign a transaction similar to the wBan implementation to claim their nano address.
+4. A BSC user will sign a message similar to the wBan implementation to claim their nano address.
 Example signed wBan message below.
 5. When a transaction arrives into the monitored Nano wallet.
 The Monitors will sign a transaction on the BSC chain to mint and transfer to the corresponding BSC address from the Nano sender address.
 6. When a transaction arrives into the monitored BSC wallet.
 The Monitors will sign a transaction on the BSC chain to redeem(remove) the wNano and the the Monitors will sign a transaction on Nano to transfer to the corresponding Nano address from the BSC sender address.